 Sharing mountpoints on unprivileged Proxmox LXCs

-Unprivileged LXCs’ increased security and isolation, unfortunately, bring about some difficulties in sharing resources between the host and the guest.
-This particular issue usually reveals itself when users face all kinds of Permission denied or Operation not permitted errors while trying to access a directory on the host, and usual battle tactics like chown and chmod make no difference.
-One can go ahead and use pure network solutions but that’s not really resourceful.
-Fortunately, it is possible to map guest user’s UID/GID mapping to that of host’s by creating another user on the host with right settings and permissions.
+Unprivileged LXCs’ increased security and isolation, unfortunately, bring about some difficulties when sharing resources between the host and the guest.
+This issue often shows up as Permission denied or Operation not permitted errors when trying to access a directory on the host.
+Usual battle tactics like chown and chmod make no difference.
+One could resort to pure network-based solutions, but that’s not really efficient.
+Fortunately, it is possible to map a guest user’s UID/GID to that of the host by creating another user on the host with the right settings and permissions.

 Binding mountpoints